-What are fibroid cysts in the breast?
+What are “fibroid cysts” in the breast?

 You might notice:

-Clear or slightly coloured nipple discharge
+Clear or milky nipple discharge from both breasts

 What is breast cancer?

-Breast cysts vs breast cancer: What are the key differences?
+Fibrocystic breast changes vs breast cancer: What are the key differences?

-Feature | Breast cyst | Breast cancer |
+Feature | Fibrocystic breast changes | Breast cancer |

-Feel and texture | Smooth, round, soft or firm | Hard or firm, irregular |
+Feel and texture | Smooth, round, soft or firm | Often hard or firm, with an irregular shape |

-Mobility | Moves easily under the skin | Fixed to the underlying tissues or skin |
+Mobility | Moves easily under the skin | Often fixed to nearby tissue or skin |

-Pain | Often painful, especially before menstruation | Usually painless |
+Pain | Often tender, especially before your period | Usually painless, though not always |

-Changes over time | Size may change with your menstrual cycle | Grows and changes size not related to menstruation |
+Changes over time | Size may rise and fall with your cycle | Tends to grow steadily, independent of your cycle |

-Skin changes | No skin change | Skin dimpling or nipple inversion (nipple turns inward or changes position) |
+Skin changes | No skin change | Possible dimpling, redness, or nipple inversion |

 Types of benign breast lumps